 - Color Collections: Living Well – Center

-Pediment is a much darker color than Alabaster with much browner tones than Alabaster.
+Pediment is a darker color than alabaster.
+It has a browner tone.
 With an LRV of 61, it is much darker and reflects quite a bit less light.
-Add the fact that it has a low blue value and you get a completely different color.
+Add the fact that it has a low blue value and you get a different color.

-If you do choose Pediment, you should probably pair it with different colors than you would pair Alabaster with.
-For example, instead of pairing with blues and greys, pair it with greens and browns to bring out the best of Pediment.
+If you choose pediment, you should pair it with different colors than you would pair Alabaster with.
+For example, instead of pairing it with blues and greys, pair it with greens and browns to bring out the best of pediment.

 - R: 214

 - Color Collections: Reasoned, Minimalist, Living Well, Top 50 Colors, 2021 Continuum

 Crushed Ice is a lot more grey than Alabaster.
 It goes very well with any other neutral color due to the balance of the color itself.
 Although it does look great compared to Alabaster, it still has creamy tones.